 ‘But you hate your dad,' she pushed, trying and failing to understand.
 ‘When was the last time you spoke?
 Did you even get a birthday card this year?'

-‘But – Why now?
+‘But — But why now?
 What's the rush?
 Where's the fire?'

-‘Ruby.
-This is what I want!'
+‘Ruby, this is what I want.'

-‘I will be back for you,' Sandra said, emphasising with a look.
+‘I’ll come back for you,' Sandra said, emphasising with a look.
 ‘I promise'.

-‘I'm sorry,' Sandra muttered, before swiftly turning and abandoning her at the side of the road.
+‘I… I'm sorry,' Sandra mumbled, before turning and abandoning her to the night.

-Now, she was completely and utterly alone.
+No response.
+Ruby was completely and utterly alone.